ksemmendinger/loslr_regulation_optimization/README.md

 ### Data Preparation

 The raw output from the Borg MOEA is stored in `output/data/**/raw`, where `**` is the folder of the experiment of interest.
 There will be a `pareto_front_S*.txt` and a `runtime_S*.txt` file for each seed the optimization ran.
-To visualize results in the dashboard, the raw data needs to be formatted and the MOEA diagnostics need to be run using the [MOEA Framework](http://moeaframework.org).
-There is a shell script provided to format the raw data and run the MOEA Framework, `output/dataPrep.sh`.
-Run the shell script from terminal and specify the following:
+To visualize results in the dashboard, the raw data needs to be formatted and the MOEA performance metrics need to be calculated using the [MOEA Framework](http://moeaframework.org).
+There is a [shell script](output/dataPrep.sh) provided to [format the raw data](output/postScripts/dataFormat.py) and [run the MOEA Framework](moeaFramework/find_metrics.sh).
+Run the `dataPrep.sh` script from terminal and specify the following:

 ```bash
 ./dataPrep.sh ${loc} ${folderName} ${nseeds} ${nobjs}